Optimizely runs four types of apps on OCP, all defined by the naming convention and the use of tags.

 - 2.1.9 - This is your release version

-The pre-release tag and versioning allowed you to modify your release without incrementing the MAJOR, MINOR or PATCH numbers.
+The pre-release tag and versioning allows you to modify your release without incrementing the MAJOR, MINOR or PATCH numbers.
 Your release ID remains consistent while you work on your code, only incrementing the pre-release tag as you work.

 Developers can only publish